Tagged: short story

 Weasel chuckled.
 “Let them.
 I’ve left a trail so obvious they’ll never believe it’s real.”

-Meanwhile, at Universitas Autodidactus, Professor Walter Kogard stood before a sea of students gathered in the courtyard, lanterns flickering in their hands.
+Meanwhile, at Universitas Autodidactus, Professor Kogard stood before a sea of students gathered in the courtyard, lanterns flickering in their hands.

 It was the first open act of defiance — a vigil for the “disappeared wetlands,” disguised as an academic symposium.
 But the air was electric with something older than protest: belonging.